alfredocarella/simplebendingpractice/paper.md

 ---

 # Summary
-BeamBending is _both_ an educational module _and_ a Python package, intended to serve as a teaching aid during a first course in _Statics_.
+BeamBending is _both_ an educational module _and_ a Python package, based mainly on [@Hunter:2007], [@oliphant2006guide] and [@10.7717/peerj-cs.103] It is intended to serve as a teaching aid during a first course in Statics.
 The aim of this module is to enhance clarity and provide visual hands-on examples while introducing the concepts of:

 * stresses on slender _one-dimensional_ solids (i.e. beams)